adeutscher/core-tools/bash/conky/README.md

 ### Variables

-Conky only uses one variable for the moment:
+Conky uses the following environment variables:

 * The `$CONKY_SCREEN` environment variable controls which screen that the display will appear in the bottom-right corner of.
   * Use `xrandr` to list your connected displays.
 Example values: